The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/faq.md

 > *Should I keep Goring Blade up at all times?*

-Goring Blade should be applied every 8 or 9 GCDs in a full-uptime situation to maximize the potency of each usage.
-However, if downtime will occur immediately after Royal Authority (and cause Atonement usages to be lost), it is usually preferable to skip the previous Goring Blade and use Royal Authority earlier instead, because 3 Atonements are worth more than a Goring Blade combo.
+Goring Blade should be applied every eight or nine GCDs in a full-uptime situation to maximize the potency of each usage.
+However, if downtime will occur immediately after Royal Authority (and cause Atonement usages to be lost), it is usually preferable to skip the previous Goring Blade and use Royal Authority earlier instead, because three Atonements are worth more than a Goring Blade combo.

 Whenever downtime is involved, case-by-case adjustments to the rotation are recommended to avoid using inefficient Goring Blade combos which would prevent the use of Atonement (if Royal Authority must also be used) or Holy Spirit (if Requiescat is available).